 Social Services Support for COVID-19 Funding Criteria

-The Alberta Government is providing funding to municipalities, charitable and non-profit organizations to provide help to individuals, seniors, families and other vulnerable Albertans who are isolated or impacted by measures to contain COVID19.
-Through grants from their local Family and Community Support Services.
-See for full detail here.
+The Alberta government is providing funding to municipalities, charitable and non-profit organizations to provide help to individuals, seniors, families and other vulnerable Albertans who are isolated or impacted by measures to contain COVID-19.
+Grants will be provided through local Family and Community Support Services.

 Contact the Beaumont FCSS for the Funding Request Form by emailing FCSS@beaumont.ab.ca or calling 780.929.1006.

 The City of Beaumont implemented a 15 Day Parking Permit for Beaumont residents who are returning from out of country travel.

 As directed by the Government of Alberta, residents returning from international travel with a recreational vehicle (RV) are required to go straight home without making a stop at an RV parking facility.

 Residents who are returning with an RV are asked to contact Municipal Enforcement at 780-929-7435 to register their RV (someone will be available 24/7).
 This will allow residents to park their RV in their driveway or on the street for the 14 day isolation period without resulting in any enforcement action.

 City of Beaumont’s Pandemic Plan

 The City of Beaumont activated its Emergency Coordination Centre on March 16 to allow the orderly planning and coordination of its response to the COVID-19 pandemic and ensure the appropriate resources are in place.
 Our top priorities are the health and safety of the public and city employees, as well as the continuity of services to residents.